 In Oporto, drivers enjoy the serenity afforded by their soccer victories.
 But the medieval streets in the center of Oporto were designed for vehicles with only one horse power.
 Driving a car requires constant care and attention.
 Here too, the subway, trams, buses and taxis will take you reliably everywhere.

 There’s another reason why city driving is a bad idea.
 Every moment focused on traffic lights and road lanes, can be better spent contemplating the aristocratic beauty of Lisbon and Oporto.

 March 18, 2013 § 1 Comment

 Her grandfather, who worked in an antique shop, believed that it takes several generations to create a great artist.
 Maybe this belief was the point of departure for Joana Vasconcelos, who often draws inspiration from age-old artisan techniques.
-Most of her pieces have a colossal scale, shoes built with pots and pans, giant wrought-iron teapots, towers fashioned out of champagne bottles.
-But she also makes small, whimsical objects like the crochet-patterned lizard in the photo.
+Some of her pieces have a colossal scale, shoes built with pots and pans, giant wrought-iron teapots, towers fashioned out of champagne bottles.
+But she also makes small, whimsical objects.

 In 2012, the Palace of Versailles invited Vasconcelos to showcase her work.
 The artist filled the palace with glamorous objects made of humble materials: feathered helicopters, ceramic lobsters, giant fabric sculptures, outsize hearts built with plastic cutlery.
 She dedicated the exhibition to the Portuguese women who work in Paris as concierges.